zsteve/wtf/README.md

  - Clone this repo: `git clone https://github.com/zsteve/wtf.git`

 ## Citing
- - If you find this work relevant to your research project, please cite the preprint
+ - If you find this work relevant to your research project, please cite the [preprint](https://arxiv.org/abs/2104.01708)

 ```
-Zhang, S. Non-negative matrix and tensor factorisations with a smoothed Wasserstein loss
+Zhang, S. Non-negative matrix and tensor factorisations with a smoothed Wasserstein loss, arXiv preprint arXiv:2104.01708, 2021
 ```